Hong Kong FastFacts! Map of Hong Kong

 Each school actually makes their own decisions about the exact calendar they are to use, when they will have holidays and breaks etc. However they do have to follow a strict set of guidelines from the Education Bureau of Hong Kong and this does limit flexibility.
 The exact rules are complex but boil down to there must be 190 days of teaching, 3 days of teacher training, and all public holidays must be observed.
 Add to this the convention that school starts on the 1st of September and ultimately all schools end up with extremely similar timetables.

-Here is an example for the 2011/2022 academic year:
+Here is an example academic year:

 1 Sep School starts